 Part of the Kensington Publishing Family

-They were merged into Kensington Publishing Corp., Zebra’s parent company.
-Some authors who wrote for Zebra, like Sylvie F. Sommerfield and Carla Simpson, wrote for Pinnacle as well.
+They were merged into Kensington Publishing Corp., Zebra’s parent company, as one of their imprints.
+Some authors who wrote for Zebra, like Sylvie F. Sommerfield and Carla Simpson, also wrote for Pinnacle.